 I had to teach students when to use ‘personal a’ in stand-alone sentences with no context.

 They had to learn the rules for how to know which nouns are masculine or feminine, and memorize common exceptions.

 They learned irregular preterite verb endings in one fell swoop.

 It was sometimes painful.

-When I had a lesson or topic coming up that bored even me (and I’m the teacher!), then I had a couple activities in my back pocket that will spice up any “write-this-down-and-memorize-it-because-it’s-on-the-test” lesson.
+When I had a lesson or topic coming up that bored even me (and I’m the teacher!), then I had a couple of activities in my back pocket that will make any lesson more engaging.

 I know, I know.
 You’re thinking – coloring activities?!
 In HIGH SCHOOL?!

 Coloring automatically makes anything more engaging, and it’s also calming – even to the craziest of students or classes.

 Once I taught my students the colors in Spanish, I could include colors in any (every) lesson after that.